Adaptive Sampling and Clipping for Private Worst-Case Group Optimization: Privacy of

 Consider two neighboring datasets $D=(D_g)_{g\in[G]}$ and $D'=(D'_g)_{g\in[G]}$, and let $g$ be the group in which the difference occurs, so that $D_g$ and $D'_g$ are neighboring, and all other groups' datasets are identical.

 Each model update step applies noise with variance $\sigma^2$ to gradients clipped to stay within a $\xi$-radius $L_2$ ball, giving a noise multiplier of $\sigma/\xi$.
 In every step, it is possible that group $g$ is selected, but the likelihood thereof is unknown, as the sampling weights $\lambda_g$ could take any value, and also change over time .
 For a DP proof, we must take the worst case, so we will account for the privacy cost of $g$ being chosen.
-If so, the the subsampling probability from $D_g$ is then $\gamma_g=\frac{M}{n_g}$ for \zhou and \zhouweak, and $\gamma_g=\frac{M}{N}$ for \zhouprop (cancelling the extra $n_g$ terms.)
-Thus, we suffer a privacy loss of $\epsilon_\alpha(\gamma_g, \sigma/\xi)$ for each of the $T$ steps, regardless of how many times group $g$ actually is sampled.
+If so, the the subsampling probability from $D_g$ is then $\gamma_g=\frac{M}{n_g}$ for \zhou.
+As the privacy bound should hold uniformly over groups, the worst-case subsampling probability is therefore $\gamma=\frac{M}{\min_g n_g}$.
+For \zhouprop, the sampling probability is $\gamma=\frac{M}{N}$ by cancelling the proportionality terms in the batch size definition.
+Thus, we suffer a privacy loss of $\epsilon_\alpha(\gamma, \sigma/\xi)$ for each of the $T$ steps, regardless of how many times group $g$ actually is sampled.

 For the reweighting of $\lambda_g^{(t)}$, the losses on all datapoints are released evey $k$ steps, using a standard subsampled Gaussian mechanism with sampling rate $\gamma^\ell$, noise multiplier $\tau/\zeta$, giving cost $\epsilon_\alpha(\gamma^\ell,\tau/\zeta)$ for each of these $T/k$ steps (where we assume, for the sake of simplicity, that this evenly divides).